 The gun case is heavy-duty ballistic nylon and weighs 3 pounds with everything in it.

-The threaded brass cleaning rods are pretty nice, a lot better than what comes with most kits.
+The threaded brass cleaning rods are pretty nice, a lot better than what comes with most AR cleaning kit.
 The field guide is another nice addition, which will show you everything you need to quickly assemble and disassemble your AR.

-Real Avid MSR Scraper – Carbon Removal Tool Review
+The Real Avid Multi Tool – Tactical Rifle Tool Review